 Whether you are just beginning your homeschool journey or are somewhere down the road, the cost of homeschooling is not a small concern.
-On this twenty year journey, I have found ways to save.
+On this educational journey, I have found numerous ways to save.
 Discover new ways to eliminate costs in one or more of these ten ways to save money on homeschooling.

 Most homeschool moms need to find ways to save money.
 While we pay for public education with our tax dollars, our choice to homeschool means we pay again for our children’s education.
 Between curriculum, furniture, field trips, homeschool group costs and a myriad of other expenses … saving money is a necessity.
 While ideas to spend money are everywhere, here is a list of 10 ways to save money on homeschool costs.

 - Make a list of all items you need before buying anything.

 - Shop used books, Amazon, Ebay, local used book sales, FB resale groups, homeschool used books online.

 - Buy collapsible tables and chairs – multi purpose, change configuration

 - Save money on home cooked meals versus eating out.